12kharris/spending-tracker/README.md

 DELETE MODAL

 ## Testing
-### Manual Testing
+### Python Manual Testing
-The following tests were done maually to ensure the application is functioning as expected:
+The following tests were done maually to ensure the backend of the application is functioning as expected:
 #### Attempted access to a dashboard when not logged in
 This test involved a non-logged in user entering a URL for a dashboard page.
-The result was the user being redirected back to the home page
+The result was the user being redirected back to the home page which is a PASS.
-#### Attempted access to raw data
+#### Attempted access to raw data when not logged in
 This test involved a non-logged in user attempting to see JSON data used to populate the charts of the dashboard by manually entering the URL.
-The result was the user being redirected back to the home page
+The result was the user being redirected back to the home page which is a PASS.
 #### Attempted navigation to a dashboard in the future
-This test involved a user attempting to navigate to a monthly and yearly dashboard which is in the future.
-The result of this test was the user being redirected to the current month/year's dashboard.
+This test involved a user attempting to navigate to a monthly and yearly dashboard which is in the future by manually entering a url containing a future date.
+The result of this test was the user being redirected to the current month/year's dashboard which is a PASS.

-### Automated Testing
+### Python Automated Testing
+The automated tests that were run are contained in the tests.py file.
+The tests are as follows:
+#### Added transaction displays on monthly dashboard page
+A test transaction was created and a test conducted to see if it appeard on the monthly dashboard page.
+The result was a pass.
+#### Test form POST data can successfully create a new transaction
+POST data which is created from submitting the 'add transaction' form was made and used in the get_month_dashboard view function.
+The POST data successfully created a new transaction and the success message was saved which is a PASS.
+#### Test an attempt to add a transaction with a blank date
+POST data which is created from submitting the 'add transaction' form was made and used in the get_month_dashboard view function.
+This POST data had an empty date.
+The result from this test was the page still returning but the error message being present in the response.content which is a PASS.

+### Javascript Manual Testing
+The Javascript interactivity of the website was tested manually
+#### Dashboard month restrictions
+The dashboard month form should not allow for furutre months to be selected.
+To test this, the year of the form was changed and the month options in the month input were inspected.
+For 2024 (as of July 2024), the month options were 'All', 1, 2, 3, 4, 5, 6 and 7 which is as expected.
+For 2023, months 'All' and 1-12 were present which is expected as this is in the past.
+The page was refreshed for a 2023 month and the months were still ass expected which is a PASS.
+#### Dashboard chart updates
+The dashboard charts should update to show the current data in the database.
+To test this, a new transaction was added with the 'add transaction' form on a day with no data.
+The page automatically refreshes and the new transaction can be seen in the dashboard charts.
+This is a PASS.
+#### Dashboard messages should automatically disappear
+When a message appears at the top of the dashboard, it should automatically clear after 10 seconds.
+To test this, a transaction was updated which creates a message at the top of the dashboard page.
+After 10 seconds, the message disappeares which is a PASS.
+#### Edit button should add the transaction content to the form
+When the 'edit' button is pressed, the content of the transaction form should be populated with the content of the existing transaction.
+To test this, a transaction from every category was updated.
+Each time the edit button was clicked, the add form was siccessfully updated with the content from the transaction which is a PASS.
+#### Dashboard page should focus on 'add' form when 'edit' is pressed
+When a user has scrolled and the 'add' form is off the page and 'edit' is pressed, the page should scroll to the 'add' form for a good user experience.
+To test this, the page was scrolled so the form was off the page and 'edit' was pressed.
+The result of this test was a PASS as the page automatically scrolled to the 'add' form.
+#### Cancel button should clear the 'add' form
+When a user clicks the 'cancel' button, the add form should be reset back to clear and if applicable, the 'update' button should return to an 'add' button.
+To test this, the form was filled out and the cancel button pressed.
+In this case the test PASSed as the form was reset.
+Additionally, an 'edit' button was pressed which filled in the form and changed the 'add' button to an 'update' button.
+The cancel button was then clicked and the form was reset and the 'update' button was changed back to an 'add' button.
+The form was then filled out and the 'add' button pressed and the transaction was successfully added which is a PASS.

 ## Code Validation
 ### HTML